vpetrecca/Rubin-DP0-host-association/README.md

 # Rubin LSST DP0 host association

-This repository contains a notebook for transients to host galaxy association using the Directional Light Radius (DLR; Gupta et al. 2016).
+This repository contains a notebook for transients to host-galaxy association using the Directional Light Radius (DLR; Gupta et al. 2016).

-The code was tested on the Rubin Science Platform (RSP) using DP0.2 data
+The code was tested on the Rubin Science Platform (RSP) using DP0.2 data.
+An example .csv file with transient coordinates to run the code is also provided.

 Overview of the code:
 - Query for host candidates in a 30'' region;